What to Expect

 - Medical history

 - Height and weight

 - Heart Health including pulse rate and blood pressure

 A sports physical is required before a student participates in any practice or game.
-This includes both in season and out of season activities.
-Sports physicals provide valuable insight into your child’ health and well-being and may catch preventable issues.
+This includes both in-season and out-of-season activities.
+Sports physicals provide valuable insight into your child’s health and well-being and may catch preventable issues.

 During a sports physical, the provider is trying to identify anything that might be the athlete at risk for injury or any health challenge that may prevent the athlete from playing.
 Because children are growing rapidly and continuously, getting a physical once a year is important.
 It allows the provider to keep a record of any changes as well as assess any injuries that occurred during the previous year.

 The Difference Between a Sports and a Regular Physical

 An annual physical is different from sports physical because it not only focuses on the physical health of your child but the developmental, emotional and social aspects of your child’s health as well.
 A full assessment of your child’s cognitive and social milestones will be looked at to ensure proper development in those areas.